An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Abstract

 \section{Abstract}

-The physics basis for an Electron Compton Scattering x-ray source (ECOS) is investigated for diffraction, Thomson scattering, and imaging experiments on the OMEGA laser.
-A source of monoenergetic ($\delta\epsilon/\epsilon < 5\%$) 10-50~keV x-rays can be produced by scattering of a short-pulse optical laser by a 23-53~MeV electron beam and collimating the scattered photons.
-The number and spectrum of scattered photons is calculated as a function of electron packet charge, electron and laser pulse duration, and laser intensity.
-A source with greater than 10$^{10}$ photons in a 1~mm radius spot at the OMEGA target chamber center and 100~ps time resolution is plausible with available electron gun and laser technology.
-Design requirements for various experiments and opportunities for improved performance are discussed.
+The physics basis for an electron-beam--based Compton scattering (ECOS) x-ray source is investigated for single-shot experiments at major high energy density facilities such as the Omega Laser Facility, National Ignition Facility, and Z pulsed power facility.
+A source of monoenergetic ($\delta\epsilon/\epsilon < 5\%$) 10- to 50-keV x-rays can be produced by scattering of a short-pulse optical laser by a 23- to 53-MeV electron beam and collimating the scattered photons.
+The number and spectrum of scattered photons is calculated as a function of electron packet charge, electron and laser pulse duration, laser intensity, and collision geometry.
+A source delivering greater than 10$^{10}$ photons in a 1-mm-radius spot at the OMEGA target chamber center and 100-ps time resolution is plausible with the available electron gun and laser technology.
+Design requirements for diffraction, inelastic scattering and imaging experiments as well as opportunities for improved performance are discussed.